-Aaron has assisted clients in the formation of private equity, special situations and credit funds ranging in size from less than US$100 million to over US$7 billion in total capital raised.
-Aaron has also advised on a broad range of LP investment transactions and fund restructurings.
+Aaron has assisted clients in the formation of private equity, special situations, funds of funds and credit funds ranging in size from less than US$100 million to over US$7 billion in total capital raised.
+Aaron has also advised on a broad range of LP investment transactions, including investments in continuation vehicles and co-investments.

 Prior to joining Torys, Aaron was an investment funds associate at global U.S. law firms in New York and London, where he focused on primary fundraises, secondary transfer processes and co-investment mandates for U.S., U.K. and EU-based investment sponsors.